 Following the release ‘Castles & Towers’, two of the singles topped the local Cape Town charts at Nr1, with the fan favourite ‘Pick Daisies’ holding its position for up to 10 weeks on various stations.

-With the success of the single ‘Pick Daisies’ in 2016 Volkswagen SA mobilized this rousing musician with the 6th Generation Volkswagen Kombi Caravelle, for their tour around South Africa, recognising the iconic VW Volkswagen Kombi as a tribute to the lifestyle that the new single ‘Pick Daisies’ represents.
+With the success of the single ‘Pick Daisies’ in 2016, Volkswagen South Africa mobilized this rousing musician with the 6th Generation Volkswagen Kombi Caravelle, for their tour around South Africa.
+Recognising the iconic VW Volkswagen Kombi as a tribute to the lifestyle that the new single ‘Pick Daisies’ represents.
 Heather and her crew covered over 35 000km’s, touring South Africa and Mozambique with her single ‘Pick Daisies’ topping radio charts as far and fast as Volkswagen drove them.